ais-one/cookbook/README.md

 The **example-rest** folder is now the preferred project for quickstart.
 Everything runs locally from a sample REST backend included in this repository, no firebase signup/setup required.

+The **example-nuxt** folder contains example using NuxtJS, a VueJS framework.
+Two demos are possible SSR and Static Generated Pages.
+This example also includes Github social login (you need to setup Github make this work)

 Read the following <a href="https://medium.com/@aaronjxz/vue-crud-x-a-highly-customisable-crud-component-using-vuejs-and-vuetify-2b1539ce2054" target="_blank">supporting article</a> (with usage and explanations updated as and when required)

 ## 2 Major Improvements (Without Breaking Changes)